 The Board has established four committees: Audit; Executive; Nominating; and Independent.
 The Audit Committee recommends to the full Board the engagement or discharge of the Funds' independent accountants; directs investigations into matters within the scope of the independent accountants' duties; reviews with the independent accountants the results of the audit; and reviews the independence of the independent accountants.
 The Audit Committee is currently comprised of the following members: Norman S. Edelcup and Raymond Noveck.
-The Audit Committee met two times during the fiscal year ended September 30, 2017.
+The Audit Committee met twice during the fiscal year ended December 31, 2018.

 The Executive Committee is empowered to exercise all of the powers, including the power to declare dividends, of the full Board when the full Board is not in session.
 The Executive Committee is currently comprised of the following members: Ronald Baron and Linda Martinson.
 Members of the Executive Committee serve on the committee without compensation.
-The Executive Committee met four times during the fiscal year ended September 30, 2017.
+The Executive Committee met four times during the fiscal year ended December 31, 2018.

 The Nominating Committee recommends to the full Board those persons to be nominated for election as Trustees by shareholders and selects and proposes nominees for election by Trustees between shareholders' meeting.
 The Nominating Committee does not normally consider candidates proposed by shareholders for election as Trustees.
 The Nominating Committee is currently comprised of all Independent Trustees.
 Members of the Nominating Committee serve on the committee without compensation.
-There were no meetings of the Nominating Committee during the fiscal year ended September 30, 2017.
+There was one meeting of the Nominating Committee during the fiscal year ended December 31, 2018.

-The Independent Committee discusses various Fund matters, including the advisory contract and distribution plan.
-Its members are all Independent Trustees of the Funds.
+The Independent Committee discusses various Fund matters, including the advisory agreement and distribution plan.
 The Independent Committee is comprised of all Independent Trustees.
 Members of the Independent Committee serve on the committee without compensation.
-The Independent Committee met four times during the fiscal year ended September 30, 2017.
+The Independent Committee met four times during the fiscal year ended December 31, 2018.